nhsd-a2si/docs-uec-appts/_pages/functional_spec/error/er_overview.md

 There are several points at which an error may occur to prevent the appointment booking operations completing successfully.

 The following guidance is for Care Connect Appointment booking.
-GP Connect is very similar but has specific guidance here: https://nhsconnect.github.io/gpconnect/development_fhir_error_handling_guidance.html.
+GP Connect is very similar but has specific guidance <a href="https://nhsconnect.github.io/gpconnect/development_fhir_error_handling_guidance.html" target="_blank">here</a>.

 ## Overview